Daremitsu1/Sentiment-Analysis-Hadoop/README.md

 ### Plan of work:
 - Collect Data: The initial step is to collect all twitter tweets.
-- Pre-process Data: You need to write MR job to pre-process the data
+- Pre-process Data: Write MR job to pre-process the data
 - Classification of Data: Write Hive UDF for the classification of the data into positive / negative opinions
 - Print Data: Final stage would be to print the desired results with the number of good and bad tweets collected.